djalbat/xgl/README.md

 </script>
 ```
-As explained in the Jiggles tutorial, assigning a `__configuration__` property to the global `window` object makes its values accessible to the bundled application running in the browser.
+As explained in the XGL Server tutorial, assigning a `__configuration__` property to the global `window` object makes its values accessible to the bundled application running in the browser.
 With the image map URI and corresponding JSON to hand, the pyramid example can load the image map and pass both that and the JSON to any `Part` element that uses textures:

 ```js
 const pyramidExample = () => {